peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>key</i>: An object that serves as the key.
-If this is `null ` , checks for `CBORObject.Null
+If this is `null`  , checks for `CBORObject.Null`  .
-      ` .

 <b>Return Value:</b>

- `true
-      ` if the given key is found, or false if the given key is not found or this bject is not a map.
+ `true`  if the given key is found, or false if the given key is not found or this object is not a map.

 <a id="ContainsKey_string"></a>
 ### ContainsKey